| | |

 Our ultimate objectives for our disadvantages pupils, which can be found in our Pupil Premium Strategy document, are:

-• To continue to narrow the gap between disadvantaged and non-disadvantaged pupils within the school over the next three years.
+● To close the gap between disadvantaged and non-disadvantaged pupils in both

 When planning how to allocate the spending of the Pupil Premium fund, there are three main areas of focus; teaching, targeted academic support and wider strategies.